letscodegirl/ww/_posts/2024-07-28-convention-events.md

 ---
 layout: post
-title: Executing a successful overseas convetion event
+title: Executing a successful overseas convention event
 subtitle:
 description: >-
   How do you engage the crowd at overseas convention events, especially if your